 Like I said, I’m very uncomfortable using this as a fishing expedition or witch hunt.
 Building a scoreboard that lets you track an entire department and see who spends the most time in front of the computer seems wrong.
 Why?
 If two people spend an hour puzzling out a problem on a whiteboard, they don’t get credit under this system.
 They could just as easily be playing video games.
 You don’t know.
 Data without context only reinforces preconceived notions.

 I don’t have a problem using it after someone did something wrong.
 But the potential for misuse is there.
+It’s also fairly inevitable that people in IT will find things they aren’t really supposed to know completely innocently.

 So if you’re asking, “Is my IT department spying on me?” the answer is it depends.
 I can’t tell you if they’re actively spying on you.
 But if they want or need to figure out what you did yesterday, they can.